 3. Micalong Creek Reserve, Wee Jasper

-4. Long Gully Campground, Morton National Park
+4. Jervis Bay National Park

 5. Blue Waterholes Campground, Kosciuszko National Park

-The site is backed by breathtaking views of the limestone cliffs of Clarke Gorge, and travellers are able to camp beside their vehicle with tents or trailers.
-A short track will lead you to its namesake.
-The turquoise pools gained its brilliant blue hues from the high mineral content in the water and makes for an refreshing dip.
-In wet weather, you’ll need a 4WD to access the site.
+The idyllic Blue Waterholes Campground is another three-hour drive from Canberra, sitting near where Namadgi National Park merges into Kosciuszko National Park on the ACT–NSW border.
+The site is backed by sweeping views of the limestone cliffs of Clarke Gorge, and campers can set up beside their vehicle with tents or trailers.
+A short walking track leads to the campground’s namesake: vivid turquoise pools that owe their brilliant blue colour to the high mineral content of the water.
+It’s a refreshing spot for a dip.
+In wet weather, a 4WD is required to access the campground.

-6. Jervis Bay National Park
+6. Long Gully Campground, Morton National Park

 FAQs about camping near Canberra